-Edibles may be one way to ingest marijuana to reduce seizures.
+Edibles may be one way to ingest cannabis to reduce seizures.
 However, more research is necessary before people with epilepsy consider treating the condition with cannabis.

-Edible marijuana products may also treat other health issues, such as appetite loss and weight loss, for those who have cancer.
+Edible cannabis products may also treat other health issues, such as appetite loss and weight loss, for those who have cancer.

-While edibles are a discreet and tasty way to consume marijuana, they are not without risk.
+While edibles are a discreet and tasty way to consume cannabis, they are not without risk.
 Potential side effects and risks include:

 Adverse health effects

-Research indicates that regular marijuana use can have adverse impacts on:
+Research indicates that regular cannabis use can have adverse impacts on: